voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -v VERSION, --version VERSION
+      -h, --help            show this help message and exit -a, --all             whether to migrate the database and all datasets -v VERSION, --version VERSION
                             the revision to migrate to
       -n DATASET_NAME [DATASET_NAME ...], --dataset-name DATASET_NAME [DATASET_NAME ...]
-                            the name of a specific dataset to migrate -a, --admin-only      whether to run only admin (database) migrations --verbose             whether to log incremental migrations that are performed
+                            the name of a specific dataset to migrate --admin-only          whether to run only admin (database) migrations --verbose             whether to log incremental migrations that are performed

 **Examples**